 Aja has played an important role in the evolution of Change Elemental’s shared leadership—co-writing a blog about our approach—and frequently supports shared leadership transition efforts for clients and partners rooted in purpose, vision, and values.

-Aja co-authored two of the five interconnected articles on the 5 Elements of a Thriving Social Justice Ecosystem, published by the Nonprofit Quarterly.
+Aja co-authored two of the five interconnected articles (“Cultivating Leaderful Ecosystems” and “Multiple Ways of Knowing: Expanding How We Know“) on the 5 Elements of a Thriving Social Justice Ecosystem, published by the Nonprofit Quarterly.
 She also co-authored the blog, Practicing the Elements of a Liberating Ecosystem, which outlines the intersecting elements and practices needed to advance equity-based complex systems change.

 For nearly a decade, Aja was an active member of the Native American Health Alliance, an organization composed of University of California, San Francisco students, staff, and faculty of Native descent working together to promote cultural understanding and an awareness of the health disparities affecting Native American/Alaskan Native peoples.
 With a small group of Native University of California staff, she created a development program designed to increase skills and promotional opportunities for employees of Native descent across the university system.
 She has led workshops for Native adults and youth to promote cultural values and identity through artistic expression.

 Aja is a certified co-active coach (CPCC) and holds a Master of Fine Arts (MFA) in creative writing from San Francisco State University and a Master of Arts (MA) in policy, organization, and leadership studies from Stanford University, where she is a member of the Stanford Native American Alumni Association.